4dn-dcic/fish_omics_format/docs/source/cell.rst

 ------------
 Each row corresponds to data associated with an individual Cell.

-The first column of this table is always **Cell_ID**.
+The first column is always `Cell_ID``.
+This table has to contain at least 1 Optional Column.
-The content and order of all other columns is at user's discretion.
+The order of the other columns is at user's discretion.
 The order of the rows is at user's discretion.

 .. csv-table::